 - Invest in sustainable fashion brands rather than buying from fast-fashion retailers

-- Look out for sustainable swimwear that is made from recycled fibres rather than virgin fibres
+- Look out for sustainable swimwear made from recycled fibres rather than virgin fibres.

 - Learn more about how the clothing recycling process works

-- Think about the end of life of your clothing, what can you do with clothing that can’t be donated for example?
+- Think about the end of life of your clothing.
+What to do with clothing that can’t be donated, for example?